 "The powerful combination of Prisma Access and Prisma SD-WAN enables organizations to transform their infrastructures with the complete SASE offering while realizing a market-leading ROI of up to 247%," says Anand Oswal, SVP and GM at Palo Alto Networks.

-Multinationals are already exploiting the power of the Orange Business Services and Palo Alto Networks’ SASE offering.
+Multinationals are already exploiting the power of the Orange Business and Palo Alto Networks’ SASE offering.
 A fast-moving consumer goods company looking to better control costs and improve agility across its complex global operations is one of the first deployments.

 The multinational wanted a single point of contact to improve efficiencies as part of its digital transformation.
-Orange Business Services leveraged its multisourcing service integration (MSI) model to address the present and future states of the network and security migration, ultimately delivering an end-to-end SASE solution.
+Orange Business leveraged its multisourcing service integration (MSI) model to address the present and future states of the network and security migration, ultimately delivering an end-to-end SASE solution.

-Another multinational company has chosen Orange Business Services as its global security partner and is investing in Prisma Access to transform its firewall capabilities and to support and handle remote and branch office requirements.
+Another multinational company has chosen Orange Business as its global security partner and is investing in Prisma Access to transform its firewall capabilities and to support and handle remote and branch office requirements.
 The multinational is also looking to implement new network security management via Palo Alto Networks Panorama to improve security management and provide a higher visibility level through analytics.

 Defining the future of network security